 - 11. Moustaches and beards must be neatly groomed and relatively close to the face to avoid contaminating the work environment. - 12.
 Hair must be kept neat and clean.
 Hair should be tucked behind the ear to avoid contaminating the work environment.
-If hair is shoulder length or longer, it must be restrained off of the collar.
+If hair is shoulder length or longer, it must be restrained off the collar.
 Hair should conform to natural hair colors and avoid extreme styles.
 Hair restraints must be of a neutral color and plain in design.
-Bows, ribbons, yarn or bandanas are not permitted. - 13.
-All tattoos must be covered at all times during the clinical experience.
-If the tattoo is in an area that cannot be covered with clothing, it must be covered by a bandage unless it would impact infection control. - 14.
+Bows, ribbons, yarn, or bandanas are not permitted. - 13.
+Tattoos shall be modest and not excessive.
+Tattoos which detract from a professional appearance, or which may be considered offensive or excessive must be covered.
+Faculty reserves the right to determine if a tattoo is considered offensive or excessive. - 14.
 The attire worn on all clinical areas must conform to the policies in the facility in which the clinical experience is being held.
-Select rotation settings may require clean, neat street attire as instructed by your instructor.
-Jeans or shorts are not acceptable.
-The student must wear the WVU at Parkersburg Student Nurse name tag.
-Shoes must be closed toe, low heeled and soft soled.
+If there is an exception to the dress code policy at a select rotation, the instructor will notify the student beforehand.